embroider-build/embroider/README.md

 # Tests

-`yarn test` depends on bash, so you will have a bad time on non-UNIX.
-Sorry not sorry.
-It runs multiple test suites via GNU Parallel.
-You can also run each of the individual suites directly.
+`yarn test` uses [Jest](https://jestjs.io/) to run multiple tests in parallel.
+Unfortunately, for now you will still have to run `yarn compile` before running the tests to compile the TypeScript code to JavaScript.